wenhoujx/swiper/README.md

 # swiper

-a dumb copycat of emacs swiper.
+a copy of emacs swiper: the thing I missed most in vscode.

+Search "swiper !not Test" matches a line with `SWiPeR Test` without mentions of `not` string.

 Support search regex string in the current open window.

-> I only tested this on my macOS, Please file bug report or feature request.

-> This swiper does not match multiline (yet...)

 ![DEMO](./img/swiper-silver.gif)